The most important aspect of a company identity is its logo.

-A logo makes an appearance on the company website, Facebook page, Twitter profile, Google Location page, TripAdvisor, Instagram, Behance, Pinterest and many other places across the web.
+It appears on the website, Facebook page, Twitter profile, Google My Business page, TripAdvisor, Instagram, Behance, Pinterest and many other places across the web.
+It can be a text-based logo or an icon.
+It can include your product photo or just the initials of your business name.

-It will eventually be displayed across 1000 interfaces, before offline marketing is even taken into account, such as business cards, vehicles, banners, shop windows, signs and vouchers.
+The logo will be displayed across 1000 interfaces before you know it.
+And that’s without considering offline marketing – business cards, vehicles, banners, shop windows, signs and vouchers.

 Logos on websites

-As a web consultant with many years of experience, I have seen a vast number of logos.
+As a web consultant with many years of experience, I have seen a huge number of logos both good and bad.

-When I’m briefed on a website design project I consider the colours and shape of the logo.
-The layout of the website often develops from the shape of a logo.
+When I’m briefed on a website design project I consider the colours and shape of the logo before I begin.
+The layout of the website is governed by the shape of a logo.

-Adequate space should be left above the fold to view the page content.
+Adequate space should be left to view the page content and guide the visitor to the next step.

 The readability of a logo on the screen is important, whether it is small or large.
-A banner with a long strap line will be illegible on a small screen.
+A portrait logo with a long strapline above or below it will be illegible on a small screen.
 Keep the logo clean.

-It is also worth remembering that the logo will appear over the hundreds of internet platforms discussed above, all of which demand different shapes and sizes.
+It is also worth remembering that the logo will appear over hundreds of platforms, all of which demand different shapes and sizes.

 Logos for social media networks